Research Group Embedded Systems

 level which connects a FlexRay communication controller to the transceiver circuitry.

-In the context of this project the Department of Embedded Systems is developing a satellite modem aka. data collection platform (DCP) for the company Logotronic GmbH.
+In the context of this project the Research Group Embedded Systems is developing a satellite modem aka. data collection platform (DCP) for the company Logotronic GmbH.

 With the help of a data logger observations and measurements of the physical, chemical or biological properties of oceans, rivers,